Civil War and Cuban Veterans Monument

 In the 20th century, the economy diversified with the growth of the manufacturing industry.
 Shipbuilding, aluminum production, and other manufacturing operations flourished, providing additional employment opportunities for the county's residents.
 Today, Kewaunee County continues to be known for its scenic landscapes, agricultural heritage, and industrial contributions.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Kewaunee County, Wisconsin.
+This timeline provides a concise overview of the key events in the history of Kewaunee County, Wisconsin.

 • 1852: Kewaunee County is established and named after the Kewaunee River.